baseplate-admin/python_strip_whitespace/README.rst

 *   It compiles regex at runtime.
 So it's blazing fast.
 *   Its mostly based on C ( gzip ) and Rust ( `minify-html <https://pypi.org/project/minify-html/>`__  ) libraries.
 *   Significantly lower bytes transferred when working with frameworks like AlpineJs ( Almost fully working & Please open a issue in the `Issue Tracker <https://github.com/baseplate-admin/django_strip_whitespace/issues>`__ if you encounter any bug) & Petite Vue.
-*   Is very customizable. ( You can configure lower level `minify-html <https://github.com/wilsonzlin/minify-html/blob/master/python/src/lib.template.rs/>`_ rust bindings and also the lower level `python <https://github.com/juancarlospaco/css-html-js-minify/blob/master/css_html_js_minify/html_minifier.py/>`_ bindings from .env files )
+*   Is very customizable. ( You can configure lower level `minify-html <https://github.com/wilsonzlin/minify-html/blob/master/python/src/lib.template.rs/>`_ rust bindings and also the lower level `python <https://github.com/juancarlospaco/css-html-js-minify/blob/master/css_html_js_minify/html_minifier.py/>`_ bindings when calling minify  )

 Why souldn't you use python_stip_whitespace ?